-Section 1128(a)(1) of the Act requires that the Secretary of Health and Human Services exclude an individual who has been convicted under federal or state law of a criminal offense related to the delivery of an item or service under Medicare or a state health care program.2 42 C.F.R. § 1001.101.
+Section 1128(a)(1) of the Act requires that the Secretary of Health and Human Services exclude an individual who has been convicted under federal or state law of a criminal offense related to the delivery of an item or service under Medicare or a state health care program.
+42 C.F.R. § 1001.101.

-Petitioner concedes that she was convicted of a criminal offense but argues that she was not convicted of an offense for which an exclusion is required.
-According to Petitioner, because she was convicted of attempted criminal trespass, her crime was not related to the delivery of an item or service under Medicare or a state health care program.
+Petitioner concedes that he was convicted of a criminal offense but argues that he was not convicted of an offense for which an exclusion is required.
+According to Petitioner, because he was convicted of attempted criminal trespass, his crime was not related to the delivery of an item or service under Medicare or a state health care program.
 P. Br. at 2.

-In determining whether a conviction is program-related within the meaning of section 1128(a)(1), I may look beyond both the language of the statute under which she was convicted and the precise wording of her plea.
+In determining whether a conviction is program-related within the meaning of section 1128(a)(1), I may look beyond both the language of the statute under which he was convicted and the precise wording of his plea.
 An offense is related to the delivery of an item or service under Medicare or a state health care program, if there is "a nexus or common-sense connection" between the conduct giving rise to the offense and the delivery of the item or service.
 Lyle Kai, R.Ph., DAB No. 1979 (2005); Berton Siegel, D.O., DAB No. 1467 (1994).
 It is well-settled that the I.G. may rely on extrinsic evidence to explain the circumstances underlying a conviction.
-The regulations specifically provide that evidence of "crimes, wrongs, or acts other than those at issue in the instant case is admissible to show motive, opportunity, intent, knowledge, preparation, identity, lack of mistake, or existence of a scheme."
+The regulations specifically provide that evidence of "crimes, wrongs, or acts other than those at issue in the instant case is admissible in order to show motive, opportunity, intent, knowledge, preparation, identity, lack of mistake, or existence of a scheme."
 42 C.F.R. §1005.17(g); see Narendra M. Patel, DAB No. 1736 (2000); Tanya A. Chuoke, R.N., DAB No. 1721 (2000); Bruce Lindberg, D.C., DAB No. 1280 (1991).

 Here, however, I need not even look at extrinsic evidence to find the necessary connection between Petitioner's crimes and the Medicaid program.
-In her plea agreement, Petitioner conceded that "from on or about November 23, 2004 to on or about March 7, 2006," she entered the homes of Medicaid recipients and remained there unlawfully, causing \$4,000 in damages to the New York State Medicaid program.
+In his plea agreement, Petitioner conceded that, "from on or about December 29, 2004 to on or about September 6, 2006," he entered the homes of Medicaid recipients and remained there unlawfully, causing \$4,000 in damages to the New York State Medicaid program.
 I.G.
 Ex.
 2 at 2.
-She admitted in open court that her crime had cost the New York State Medicaid program \$4,000 in damages and agreed to make restitution in that amount.
+He agreed to make restitution in that amount.
 I.G.
 Ex.
-4 at 9.
+4 at 5.